-Florida Dad Wrongfully Convicted for Shaking Baby and Served 20+ Years of a 70 Year Sentence Featured on CNN years of a 70 year conviction for a crime he claims never happened.
+Florida Dad Wrongfully Convicted for Shaking Baby and Served 20+ Years of a 70 Year Sentence Featured on CNN

 James Duncan pictured on the left with his two sons before being incarcerated, and pictured on the right in a CNN interview more than 20 years later while serving a 70 year sentence.
 His case will be retried, since there was no medical evidence provided at his original trial showing other potential medical causes of broken bones besides "shaking."
 Photos courtesy of CNN.com.